 - Neck injury

-- Pregnancy – If you are not a beginner and you have experienced with this pose then, you can continue practising Shirshasana steps and benefits, late into pregnancy.
+- Pregnancy – If you are not a beginner and you have experienced with this pose then, you can continue practising Sirshasana steps and benefits, late into pregnancy.

 - However, do not practise Shirshasana after you get pregnant.

-- Take instruction from a Yoga expert before you start practising Shirshasana.
+- Take instruction from a Yoga expert before you start practising Sirshasana.
 This is an advance and intermediate level yoga pose and you should practise this asana under a yoga expert.

 Next time you are planning to do a headstand you must remember the above-given points and information to practise it correctly.